Missouri State Alzheimer’s Plan Overview

-Numerous agencies in Missouri administer a variety of programs that are critical to people with dementia and their families.
-These agencies are working separately from each other, and the lack of coordination is hindering the ability of Missouri to evaluate the effectiveness of policy efforts that serve those living with dementia.
-The Alzheimer’s Association is calling on state policymakers to establish a full-time state agency position, commonly referred to as the Dementia Coordinator, to coordinate the state’s response to dementia.
-This position will assess the implementation of the State Alzheimer’s Plan and current needs of the state, identify gaps in services and programs, and recommend strategies and policies to better serve Missourians living with dementia.
+Numerous agencies in Missouri administer a variety of programs that are critical to people living with Alzheimer’s and dementia and their families.
+But these agencies currently work separately from each other, hindering Missouri’s ability to effectively evaluate and coordinate dementia-related services.
+The Alzheimer’s Association is calling on state policymakers to establish a full-time state agency position, commonly referred to as the Dementia Services Coordinator.
+This position will coordinate Missouri’s response to dementia by assessing implementation of the Alzheimer’s State Plan and current needs of the state, identifying gaps in existing services and programs, and recommending strategies and policies to better serve Missourians living with dementia.

 Sign Up to Learn About Advocacy Opportunities in Missouri

 Together, we’re making an impact.
 Find an Alzheimer’s Association chapter in your community for more ways to engage.

 Missourians are providing unpaid care

 Medicaid cost of caring for people living with Alzheimer’s (2020)

 increase in Alzheimer’s deaths 2000-2019